EarthEngineering/metacoin-box/README.md

 On Windows, you can install Nvm following the instructions at
 https://github.com/coreybutler/nvm-windows

-In any case, when you have Node installed, install EarthBox globally:
+In any case, when you have Node installed, install EarthCli globally:

 ```
-npm i -g earthbox
+npm i -g earthcli
 ```

-### Configure Network Information for EarthBox
+### Configure Network Information for EarthCli

-Network configuration is required by EarthBox.
+Network configuration is required by EarthCli.
 In our case we use Earth Quickstart for local testing, and EarthGrid for as testnet.
 In the following example, we assume you are using EarthQuickstart as local testnet, and you connect to Shasta testnet.

 ```